gauravsingh22/climate-analysis2023/README.md

 # climate analysis toolkit

-We will analyse the climate data
+This is a set of python scripts to analyse climate data